Krud Kutter Original Concentrated Cleaner/Degreaser Stain Remover

 We strongly recommend it!

 Krud Kutter’s Concentrated Cleaner and Degreaser is a bit pricier than your average household cleaner, but it does a great job on nearly all surfaces.
 Water it down when removing light dirt, and the 32-ounce bottle should last for months.
 It’s more effective than other daily cleaners on caked-up dirt.
-We appreciate that it uses non-toxic ingredients.
 We’ll recommend it to our friends.

 - Product Brand Krud Kutter